 Q5: What proportion of the Mexican Ancestry in Los Angeles sample population (MXL) are homozygous for the asthma associated SNP (G|G)?

-[HINT: You can filter the displayed genotypes by entering the population code MXL.
-Then either count those of interest or download a CVS file for this population and use excel or the R functions read.csv(), and table() to answer this question]
+[HINT: You can download a CVS file for this population from ENSEMBLE and use the R functions read.csv(), and table() to answer this question] 14%

 Q6.
-Back on the ENSEMBLE page, use the "search for a sample" field above to find the particular sample HG00109.
+Back on the ENSEMBLE page, search for the particular sample HG00109.
 This is a male from the GBR population group.
 What is the genotype for this sample?
+G|G